 Though we probably could have stayed there all day, it was getting close to sabering time again in the bar and since Kristy had missed it the night before we wanted to catch the show again.
 So we changed out of our robes and reluctantly traded the coziness of the spa for the chill of the outdoor air.

 As we exited the lobby to the official sabering spot, I was more than a little shocked when the hotel invited me to do the honors tonight.

 What!??
 Don’t get me wrong, I certainly know my way around a bottle of champagne, but I’ve never sabered, uh, anything and I was positive this maneuver would require some sort of experience and perhaps even a weapons permit.

 While Kristy and Shannon readied their cameras and tried not to burst into uncontrollable laughter at the thought of me attempting to open a bottle of champagne with a piece of weaponry normally reserved for invading armies, the bartender gave me a quick lesson in how to hold the bottle and where to slide the saber along its seam.

-This had all the makings of a tragic comedy but shockingly, I counted to three and sharply slid the saber forward neatly slicing off the top of the bottle as the champagne exploded from its wounded neck.
-No one was more surprised than I was.
-If you don’t believe me you can watch the video of this momentous event in the photo gallery.
+This had all the makings of a tragic comedy, but shockingly, I counted to three and sharply slid the saber forward neatly slicing off the top of the bottle as the champagne exploded from its wounded neck.
+No one was more surprised than I was (as you can see from the picture).

 Later that night we again joined the Florida guys for dinner and another night of embracing the Aspen nightlife til the wee hours.